WICG/private-network-access/permission_prompt/explainer.md

 ### Automatically deny similar requests

-To avoid the abuse of the permission prompt, we might also want some automatically deny operation for similar requests.
+To prevent abuse of the permission prompt, we might also want to automatically deny permission in some cases.
 Here we propose some alternatives:

 * Show `cancel` and `allow` instead of `block` and `allow` on the first time the prompt shows and add a “Do not show this again.” check box on the second prompt.
 * Automatically deny the request to the same local device in the current document.